-KPMG in Central Asia has policies and procedures in place that are designed to ensure its business relationships with audit and assurance clients are maintained in accordance with the IESBA Code of Ethics and other applicable independence requirements, such as those promulgated by the SEC.
+KPMG AZSA has policies and procedures in place that are designed to ensure its business relationships with audit and assurance clients are maintained in accordance with the IESBA Code of Ethics and other applicable independence requirements, such as those promulgated by the SEC.

+7.2.5.
 Independence clearance process

-In addition to the standard acceptance evaluation performed for every engagement, which includes an evaluation of independence, KPMG in Central Asia follows specific procedures to identify and evaluate threats to independence related to prospective audit clients that are public interest entities; these procedures, also referred to as 'the independence clearance process, are required to be completed prior to accepting an audit engagement for these entities.
+In addition to the standard acceptance evaluation performed for every engagement, which includes an evaluation of independence, KPMG AZSA follows specific procedures to identify and evaluate threats to independence related to prospective audit clients; these procedures, also referred to as 'the independence clearance process, are required to be completed prior to accepting an audit engagement for these entities.

-Ethics & Independence training and confirmations
+7.2.6.
+Independence training and confirmations

-All KPMG in Central Asia partners and client service/ facing professionals, as well as certain other individuals, are required to complete independence training that is appropriate to their grade and function upon joining KPMG in Central Asia and on an annual basis thereafter.
+All KPMG AZSA partners and client facing professionals, as well as certain other individuals, are required to complete independence training that is appropriate to their grade and function upon joining KPMG AZSA and on an annual basis thereafter.

-New partners and client facing employees who are required to complete this training are required to do so by the earlier of (a) thirty days after joining KPMG in Central Asia or (b) before providing any services to, or becoming a member of the chain of command for, any audit client.
+New partners and client facing employees who are required to complete this training are required to do so by the earlier of (a) thirty days after joining KPMG AZSA or (b) before providing any services to, or becoming a member of the chain of command for, any audit client.